The Kaleidoscope — Family Healing Retreat | The Cocoon | Lake Atitlán, Guatemala

 Everything included.
 No hidden costs.

-Pricing is built around a private family casita and includes up to 2 adults and 1 child.
+Pricing is built around one private family casita and includes up to 2 adults and 1 child.
 Additional children are $555 each.
-If your family structure is layered or less conventional, reach out and we will help you discern whether this format is supportive and how pricing would best apply.
+The standard investment is $4,444, all-inclusive.
+If your family structure is layered, blended, or less conventional, reach out and we will help you discern whether this format is supportive and how pricing would best apply.

 Who Comes to The Kaleidoscope